willcj33/yaml-metadata-exercise/README.md

 ## Build/Run

 To build Yaml Metadata Exercise, be sure you have dep installed.
-Then run `make init`.
+Then run `make ensure`.
 This will initialize all dependencies in the `vendor` directory.

 To test the project, run `make test`.